What Is the Xerox PrimeLink Printer Family? (Features and Cost)

 If you would like a more in-depth look at the models in the PrimeLink family, read these review blogs:

-The base model of a printer in the PrimeLink B9100 Series:
+The base model of a printer in the PrimeLink B9200 Series:

 4 Xerox PrimeLink Features

-Now that you know which models make up the PrimeLink family of printers, let’s look at four notable features of the machines:
+Now that you know which models make up the PrimeLink family of printers, let’s look at four notable features of these machines:

-The fundamental feature of the PrimeLink machines is their print resolution and advanced color technology features.
+The key feature of the PrimeLink machines is their print resolution along with advanced color technology.

-The color printers in the PrimeLink Series (C9065/C9070) come standard with the Xerox Integrated Color Services and can be upgraded with EFI servers embedded with Pantone Goe and Pantone Plus technology that will help ensure you get the colors you desire in your prints.
+The color printers in the PrimeLink C9200 Series come standard with the Xerox Integrated Color Server.
+They can be upgraded with EFI servers embedded with Pantone Plus technology, which will help ensure you get the colors you desire in your prints.

-You also have the option to include Xerox’s Adaptive CMYK Plus Technology, which includes Xerox Vivid Toner Kit (gold, silver, white and clear toner colors) and Xerox’s Fluorescent Toner Kit, which adds impact with fluorescent cyan, magenta and yellow.
+On the PrimeLink C9065 and C9070 printers, you can include Xerox’s Adaptive CMYK Plus Technology.
+This technology features the Xerox Vivid Toner Kit, which includes gold, silver, white, and clear toner colors.
+Additionally, it offers Xerox’s Fluorescent Toner Kit, which adds impact with fluorescent cyan, magenta, and yellow.

 Other image quality enhancement features include Simple Image Quality Adjustment (SIQA), Digital Image Registration Control Technology (IReCT) and an optional Xerox EX B9100 Fiery Print Server that can provide performance-boosting features such as automation and advanced job setup.

-Another defining feature of the PrimeLink machines is their ability to make specialty prints, such as booklets, pamphlets, manuals, posters and window clings, among others, with their range of finishing options.
+Another defining feature of the PrimeLink machines is their ability to produce specialty prints.
+These include booklets, pamphlets, manuals, posters, and window clings, among others.
+Additionally, they offer a wide range of finishing options.

-The PrimeLink printers allow you to print on specialty stocks and heavyweight stocks up to 350 gsm (grams per square meter).
-There’s also an Extra Long Sheet capability feature that will increase the printing size aptitude of your prints to 26 inches and up to 220 gsm.
+The PrimeLink C9065, C9070, and the B9100 Series printers enable you to print on specialty and heavyweight stocks up to 350 gsm (grams per square meter).
+There’s also an Extra Long Sheet capability that expands your printing size potential to 26 inches and accommodates weights up to 220 gsm.

 Some of the noteworthy finishing options you can have included with your PrimeLink machine include:

-Xerox Production Ready Finisher, which can handle additional various stapled sheet sizes and paper weights of 52-350 gsm uncoated (72-350 gsm coated) for both stacking and stapling.
+• Xerox Production Ready Finisher - Can handle additional various stapled sheet sizes and paper weights of 52-350 gsm uncoated (72-350 gsm coated) for both stacking and stapling.

-Xerox Production Ready Booklet Maker Finisher, which produces booklets of up to 200 pages and includes a 500-sheet top tray and 3,000-sheet stack tray.
+• Xerox Production Ready Booklet Maker Finisher - Produces booklets of up to 200 pages and includes a 500-sheet top tray and 3,000-sheet stack tray.

-Xerox Squarefold Trimmer, which creates flat-edged finished booklets and allows for professional face trim up to 120 pages (30 sheets).
+• Xerox Squarefold Trimmer - Creates flat-edged finished booklets and allows for professional face trim up to 120 pages (30 sheets).

-PrimeLink devices are equipped with the capability to enhance business processes by downloading various applications on the Xerox App Gallery, which is a part of Xerox’s ConnectKey technology.
+PrimeLink devices can enhance business processes by downloading various applications from the Xerox App Gallery, which is part of Xerox’s ConnectKey technology.

-This includes cloud connectivity apps that connect to applications such as Box, Microsoft OneDrive, Google Drive, Dropbox and Microsoft Office 365.
+The app gallery boasts cloud connectivity apps that link to services such as Box, Microsoft OneDrive, Google Drive, Dropbox, and Microsoft Office 365.

-The App Gallery includes industry-specific applications for the education, legal and healthcare environment, while also having general applications like Xerox Translate and Print, Quick Link and Summarizer.
+It also features industry-specific applications tailored for the education, legal, and healthcare sectors, as well as general apps like Xerox Translate and Print, Quick Link, and Summarizer.

-Xerox ConnectKey technology affords you the ability to keep the features of an office copy machine, like additional productivity apps and fax, while enabling you to print high-quality, production-level prints.
+Xerox ConnectKey technology lets you use the features of an office copy machine, such as extra productivity apps and faxing, while also allowing you to print high-quality, professional-level prints.

 For more information on the Xerox App Gallery, read these blogs: